 - Apple OSX: Control + Option + Command + 8

 The following commands will activate a screen reader built into your computer’s operating system.

 To turn on: Start menu > programs > accessories > accessibility > narrator, or Windows key + U

 To turn on: Command (Apple key) + F5

 To set preferences: System Preferences > Universal Access.

 The Curtin website has been enabled for use with Browsealoud.
 Browsealoud is a free program that provides a wide range of features to make browsing the Curtin website easier.

 Note: Browsealoud version 6 supports Adobe Acrobat Reader 9 and above for reading PDF files.
-Download the latest version of adobe reader from the Adobe website
+Download the latest version of adobe reader from the Adobe website.

-Screenreaders to assist people with disabilities browsing the Internet on their home computer, are available from various software developers.
+Screenreaders to assist people with disability browsing the Internet on their home computer, are available from various software developers.
 Whatever the disability there are a wide range of alternative approaches other than traditional mouse-and-screen-based browsers.
 Some of the more popular options are listed below.